-GOP Nears Senate OK Of Tax Bill After Flurry Of Final Deals
+GOP Nears Senate OK of Tax Bill After Flurry of Final Deals

 The bill would abolish the “Obamacare” requirement that most people buy health coverage or face tax penalties.
 Industry experts say that would weaken the law by easing pressure on healthier people to buy coverage, and the nonpartisan Congressional Budget Office has said the move would push premiums higher and leave 13 million additional people uninsured.

-It would also explicitly let parents buy tax-advantaged 529 college savings accounts for fetuses, a step they can already take but which anti-abortion forces hailed as a victory by inscribing that right into law.
+Drilling would be allowed in the Arctic National Wildlife Refuge.
+Another provision, knocked out because it violated Senate budget rules, would have explicitly let parents buy tax-advantaged 529 college savings accounts for fetuses, a step they can already take but which anti-abortion forces wanted to inscribe into law.